Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Tests and comparisons

 \subsection{Comparison with direct computations for \texorpdfstring{$N=4, \, 5$}{N=4, 5}}

-So far the asymptotic (\ref{eqn:asympt2Nmenokandk}) passed all the tests it was subjected to, and the last check we run is comparison with direct computations of the partition function given by (\ref{eqn:ZkNak}) with $a_u$ defined as (\ref{au}) for $N \geq 4$ up to several instantons, and here we encounter a divergence.
-For $N=4$ we find
+So far the asymptotic (\ref{eqn:asympt2Nmenokandk}) has passed all the tests to which it was subjected, and the last check we perform is a comparison with direct computations of the partition function given by (\ref{eqn:ZkNak}) with $a_u$ defined as (\ref{au}) for $N \geq 4$ up to several instantons, and here we encounter a divergence.
+For $N=4$, the saddle point approach gives